Homeschooling an only child is not only possible, it is one the most enjoyable things you can ever chose to do.

 You might be thinking that you have a kid whose room looks like it exploded and every part of the house where he plays also looks like it exploded and it doesn’t bother him at all!
 And doesn’t seem to understand an iota of what his parents are telling him about putting stuff away.
 But he does…he does….Maybe not today, maybe not next week…But don’t give up.

 Sit calmly with him and ask him to put away all his laundry while you fold it for him.
 Sort, make towers, make it playful.
-Make his room amazingly tidy one day he’s out so he’s surprised to see it when he gets back.
+Make his room amazingly tidy one day when he’s out so he’s surprised to see it when he gets back.
 Little by little he’ll start to appreciate it when his room is nice and tidy, and little by little you can introduce more small tasks that lead to having an organized space.

 His idea of organized might mean a totally different look and feel than what you had in mind, but that’s OK.